fuzzylabs/matcha/docs/privacy.md

 ## How we collect analytics

-Transparently.
-It’s important that everything we do, and everything we collect, is done so with the informed consent of our users.
-If ever something seems unclear, please get in touch.
-We’d love to chat.

-What analytics we collect

 We collect a variety of data from a number of different sources:

+- *anonymized* analytics from within the `matcha` tool
 - pip download data
+- GitHub usage data
 - direct developer to user conversations

-- *anonymized* analytics from within the `matcha` tool
+All data we collect will be stored securely and used only for the reasons stated above.

 ## `matcha` tool analytics